 \section{Abstract}

 Consider a branching random walk on the real line.
-In a recent article, Chen \cite{Che14+} proved that the renormalised trajectory leading to the leftmost individual at time $n$ converges in law to a standard Brownian excursion.
-Besides, in \cite{Mad12}, Madaule showed the renormalised trajectory of an individual selected according to the critical Gibbs measure converges in law to a Brownian meander.
-In this article, we prove that trajectory of individuals selected independently according to a supercritical Gibbs measure converge in law to Brownian excursions.
-Refinements of this results also enables to express the probability for the trajectory of two individuals selected according to the Gibbs measure to have split before time $t$, partially answering a question of \cite{DSpo88}.
+Madaule~\cite{Mad12} showed the renormalized trajectory of an individual selected according to the critical Gibbs measure converges in law to a Brownian meander.
+Besides, Chen~\cite{Che14+} proved that the renormalized trajectory leading to the leftmost individual at time $n$ converges in law to a standard Brownian excursion.
+In this article, we prove that the renormalized trajectory of an individual selected according to a supercritical Gibbs measure also converges in law toward the Brownian excursion.
+Moreover, refinements of this results enables to express the probability for the trajectories of two individuals selected according to the Gibbs measure to have split before time $t$, partially answering a question of~\cite{DSpo88}.